fayfaywcl/CART315/Process/Journal.md

           <img src="Media/Week11_more path in maze.png" alt="Week11_more path in maze.png" width="400" height="500">
 </p>

 Overall, I think the therapy room mechanics are working quite well now, and I have also addressed some of the feedback issues.
 While there are still many refinements needed in the game, such as some of the maze textures being implemented in Unity but not consistently appearing during gameplay, this may require further investigation and future refinement to ensure they are properly retained and displayed.
 There are also several other minor issues that still need to be improved.
-Overall, I am quite happy with the current game flow implementation at this stage, and I will continue to improve the game over the summer. 😄
+At present, I am quite happy with the current game flow implementation at this stage, and I will continue to improve the game over the summer. 😄